 This underlying humanistic principle of socialism and communism is in distinction with that of capitalism, which on the other hand grounds value in artificial and capitalistic constructs, that unbeknown to most at the time, exhibit the same problems plaguing the religious authority in the first place.
 Artificial and capitalistic constructs of any kind may cease to be perceived of value and capitalism as such may fail as an ideological religion, in light of new developments in economics or other sciences that advocate a competing and more compelling value system, in a fashion similar to the fall of religious authority as an spiritual religion during the Enlightenment.
 With the ground of value resting on a doctrine of a sublimation of the instrument of market, that is characteristic of modern capitalism, one may mistake that which is of no market or monetary value for that which is of no value or meaning, to a point today where market currency becomes the sole measure of all things.
 The philosophical and humanistic principle underlying the thoughts and writing of Marx is free of these problems nonetheless, for it affirms value in the creative capacity of men, which, insofar as value is to be perceived by men, will derive value from our capability of value bestowment and ascription.
 This distinctive nature of the humanistic principle underlying the philosophy of Marx is often overlooked and underappreciated however, to a point when a zero Euro banknote was printed by the Trier Tourism and Marketing office in commemoration of Marx’s 200th birthday, some has gone as far as to assert that the note was an emblem that his thoughts and writings are penniless, which in full irony is evident of the problematic misalignment of value to market currency that is plaguing the modern time.

-Marx’s mispredictions in the economic developments of his time, and the flaws of his construct of the socialist and communist economies are without a doubt of much trouble to a full appreciation of the humanistic principle underpinning his enterprise, his relentless and rigorous defence of a notion of value grounded in those who are capable of its bestowment and ascription, in our labour and our creative capacity, should nonetheless be as much honoured for their merits and contributions.
+The mispredictions in the economic developments of his time, the flaws of his construct of the socialist and communist economies, and the misconception of the economy as a complex system that is however irresponsive to predictions which capitalism had proven wrong by dynamically incorporating features such as fiscal intervention and antitrust regulations etc. over the years that rescued it from collapse, are without a doubt of much trouble to a full appreciation of the humanistic principle underpinning the enterprise of Marx, his relentless and rigorous defence of a notion of value grounded in those who are capable of its bestowment and ascription, in our labour and our creative capacity, should nonetheless be as much honoured for their merits and contributions.